Automattic/sensei/readme.txt

 - Fix editor block error when updating an email.
 - Fix resetting a quiz also resets the course start date.
 - In lesson complete email use course author as lesson teacher.
+- Fix conflicts with modules using the same name.

 ### 4.15.0 - 2023-06-01
 #### Security